 Learn how to pause or resume your ad.

-In anticipation of New Year's Eve and the ad campaign for his special menu, Jeff creates his campaign in November, then pauses it until 10 December, when his menu is finalised and he can begin advertising.
+In anticipation of New Year's Eve and the ad campaign for his special holiday menu, Jeff creates his campaign in November, then pauses it until the 10th of December, when his menu is finalized and he can begin advertising.

 Get specific to reach interested customers

 This campaign should help you reach customers who are most interested in what you offer.
-Make sure that you adapt your keywords list, your ad text and your landing page to the specific holiday.
+Make sure to adapt your keywords list, your ad text, and your landing page to the specific holiday.

 New Year's Fancy Dinner

 Regardless of how great your ad is, it probably won't perform well if it doesn't appear in the right place.
 Reach your customers where they are and where your business can serve them by using Google Ads location targeting.

 Since Jeff's restaurant is in San Francisco, he decides to target only this city.
 His ads will therefore be eligible to show to customers located in San Francisco as well as, by default, people located anywhere else who search using the term "San Francisco."